Medication Administration in Childcare Programs

 Use this free set of fillable PDF templates to obtain the required approvals and permissions from families

-The five rights of medication administration
+What are the five rights of medication administration?

 • Right child: Always verify you have the correct child.
 Use at least two identifiers, such as asking for their name and checking a photo ID in their file.